All the best Black Friday phone deals

-Black Friday is just one week away, but stores aren't waiting to reveal some great deals on phones from Apple, Samsung, Motorola, Nokia and more -- and many are keeping the savings coming all month.
-You'll have three chances to save big at Walmart with its upcoming "Black Friday Deals for Days."
-And retailers like Best Buy, Amazon and others have tons of early savings available, too.
+Black Friday is mere days away, and online retailers like Amazon and Best Buy are already boasting some mouth-watering deals on phones from Apple, Samsung, Nokia, Motorola and more -- and many are keeping the discounts coming all month.
+You'll have three separate chances to take advantage of the savings at Walmart with its "Black Friday Deals for Days."
+And plenty of other retailers and manufacturers (Samsung, for instance, is running impressive deals on its Galaxy phones right now) are keeping a steady stream of deals going for the next week at least.

 Below, you'll find the best early Black Friday phone deals available at Amazon, Best Buy and Samsung, including savings on Samsung's Galaxy S20 Ultra, Galaxy Note 20 and Galaxy A71.
-In many cases, these discounts are a return to the prices we saw on Prime Day.
-While you're not going to see any discounts on the new iPhone 12 (sorry), Apple has now permanently slashed prices on older models including the iPhone 11 and iPhone XR.
+In a lot of cases, these deals are a return to the prices we saw on Prime Day.
+While you're not going to see any discounts on the new iPhone 12 (sorry), Apple has now permanently slashed prices on older models, including the iPhone XR and iPhone 11.

 The Galaxy S20 Ultra is Samsung's most advanced (and expensive) flagship phone, released earlier this year.
 It's greatest feature may be its camera, with a 108-megapixel sensor, a 100x zoom lens and a 40-megapixel selfie camera.
 The phone also has a huge 5,000-mAh battery for extended battery life.
-There are currently deals on the 128GB phone from Samsung for $1,200.
+Samsung is currently running a huge discount for the S20: $740.
 Read our Galaxy S20 Ultra review.

 The midtier S20 Plus has a 6.7-inch screen and supports the fastest 5G speeds, released earlier this year.
 It also offers excellent camera image quality.
 The 128GB phone deal is available in cloud blue, cosmic gray and black.
 Read our Galaxy S20 Plus review.